InvenioX3/qbit_airdrop/README.md

 - **Direct qBittorrent WebUI integration**
 - **Magnet submission service**
   - `qbit_airdrop.add_magnet` accepts a magnet link
-  - - Cleans the string and determines if it is a unique file or episodic.
+  - - Cleans the string and determines if it is a unique file or episodic
-    - Submits the magnet with both category and save path.
+    - Submits the magnet with both category and save path
-    - qBittorrent automatically creates and uses that folder as the download location.
+    - qBittorrent automatically creates that folder as the download location

 ## Requirements

-- Home Assistant (core) with the ability to install custom integrations.
+- Home Assistant (core) with the ability to install custom integrations
-- HACS installed and configured.
+- HACS installed and configured
 - A reachable **qBittorrent** instance with WebUI enabled:
-  - Host and port accessible from your Home Assistant instance.
+  - Host and port accessible from your Home Assistant instance

 ---